DeathShadez/Substratum/README.md

 or from the main Substratum branch for changes that haven't been applied to the latest release yet.

 ### Read the *World Installation* section if you want a typical fully underground Substratum world.
-### Otherwise skip ahead to the *Drop-In Merge Installation* section for add Substratum caves to other packs.
+### Otherwise skip ahead to the *Drop-In Merge Installation* section for adding Substratum caves to other packs.

 ## World Installation
 Follow this [installation guide](https://terra.polydev.org/install/index.html) for your particular platform.